mvolkmann/blog/src/smalltalk.md

 A morph can also be dragged directly without opening its halo and using the drag buttons.
-This only works in the area that is dragged does not process mouse events.
+This only works if the area that is dragged does not process mouse events.
 For example, you cannot drag a morph that contains a button by dragging the button.

 TODO: How can you change the point about which a morph rotates?

-(1) This menu contains the following:
+(1) This menu contains the following options:

 - send to back
 - bring to front